csv2db/csv2db/README.md

                         How many rows should be loaded at once.
   -s SEPARATOR, --separator SEPARATOR
                         The columns separator character(s).
+  -a, --directpath      Execute a direct path INSERT load operation (Oracle
+                        only).
 ```

 ## How to use csv2db